 Caregiver Support (VA-CARES)

-The Caregivers and Veterans Omnibus Health Services Act of 2010 (Public Law: 111-163) enacted legislation to ensure training, services, and assistance for Veteran caregivers in need through two landmark programs: Comprehensive Assistance for Family Caregivers, and Caregiver Support Services.
-These programs enhance support and services for family caregivers, including training and education.
-Uptake of the Comprehensive Assistance for Family Caregivers Program has far surpassed expectations, with 26,000 applicants and at a cost of more than $300 million.
-Thus, return on investment is of immediate interest.
-The VA-CARES Evaluation Initiative will evaluate the impacts of these programs on Veterans and caregivers.
+The Caregivers and Veterans Omnibus Health Services Act of 2010 (Public Law: 111-163) enacted legislation to ensure services and supports for family caregivers of Veterans through two landmark programs: The Program of Comprehensive Assistance for Family Caregivers (Comprehensive Program or PCAFC), and the Program of General Caregiver Support Services.
+These two programs – referred to as the Caregiver Support Program – serve to enhance support and services for family caregivers for qualifying Veterans, including education and training and respite care.
+Since the Comprehensive Program’s inception, uptake in participation has far surpassed initial projections with more than 100,000 applications received and over 37,000 caregivers served by the end of FY2018.
+In FY2018, VA obligated over $500 million in support of the overall budget for the Caregiver Support Program.
+VA-CARES QUERI will evaluate the impacts of these programs on Veterans and caregivers.

-- Assess the impact of The Comprehensive Program on health and well-being of Veterans by examining health care encounters expected to be sensitive to caregiver support (potentially avoidable utilization).
+- Assess the impact of the Comprehensive Program on the health and wellbeing of Veterans by examining healthcare encounters expected to be sensitive to caregiver support (i.e., acute, primary, and specialty utilization);

-- Understand how caregivers use and value components of both the Comprehensive Program and the Caregiver Support Services Program.
+- Understand how caregivers use and value components of both the Comprehensive Program and the Program of General Caregiver Support Services; and

-- Generate a detailed profile of the costs and services provided in both programs in order to assess the value of the program to Veterans, caregivers and VHA.
+- Generate a detailed profile of the costs and services provided in both programs to assess the value of the program to Veterans, caregivers, and the VA healthcare system.

 The VA Caregiver Support Program (CSP), part of VA Care Management and Social Work Services, strives to help those who partner with VA to care for people who have 'borne the battle' through specific programs and a support line that offers emotional support and resources to family members and friends, who care for Veterans on a daily basis.